pudly/schmopera-hugo/content/articles/the-tso-pays-homage-to-maureen-forrester.md

 ---
-title: The TSO pays homage to Maureen Forrester
+title: "The TSO pays homage to Maureen Forrester"
 ---

 G'day Schmop-Tops!